What is a data warehouse, and what does the term mean today?

 Organizations go on for years and even decades without having this documented.
 To a large degree, it doesn’t matter what the definition is for the company, but it matters that team members, and the user community, see it similarly.
 This is especially paramount between the CDO and the VP of Data Warehousing.

+To identify all of the requisite data warehouse components, it is necessary to clarify several aspects.
 Is the data warehouse the large physical database?
 Does the term include the data marts?
 How about the data lake(s), which many are using as a term that overrides their (databases formerly known as the) data warehouses?
 Does it include only those databases under central control?
 Only those databases that are “architected”?